 An Interested Party may request disclosure of a confidential document by filing a request and/or any material in support of the reasons for public disclosure with NDSAC.
 A response to such a request must be provided within 10 days.

-The applicant is entitled to present before the Committee.
-A delegation of up to three representatives may attend on behalf of the sponsor.
+The applicant and IPs are entitled to present before the Committee.
+A delegation of up to three representatives may attend on behalf of the organization.
 Twenty minutes will be allotted for the presentation, with an additional 15 to 20 minutes for Committee questions and answers.

 The Canada Evidence Act applies to all drug scheduling reviews.
 NDSAC may require any Interested Party or their solicitor to submit information considered necessary for a review.
 NDSAC can also request the attendance of any other person believed to have information relevant to the proceeding.